 It’s not just your transferable skills and property know-how that recruiters are on the lookout for, the message from employers is clear: we want graduate who have a passion for property and want to work for us.
 Employers’ application systems are designed to find this out, through application forms, interview questions and at the assessment centre – your enthusiasm for the sector needs to shine through at every stage.

-For example: Cushman & Wakefield’s application form directly asks: ‘Why are you passionate about a career in Property?’
+For example: Cushman & Wakefield’s application form directly asks: ‘Why are you passionate about a career in property?’ and CBRE's asks: ‘What makes you passionate about the property industry?’
 Along similar lines, Gerald Eve’s application form includes the question: ‘Why are you interested in working in a commercial property consultancy?’

 Here we break down three things to keep in mind when showcasing your passion for property:

 1. Make your reasons personal

 ’Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector,’ says Tiffany George-Fontaine, next generation recruiter at CBRE.
 One way of ensuring that your interest in property is genuine is by rooting it in your own experiences – this could be from your own research, a chance encounter or through family friends.
 Don’t be afraid to tell a personal story.